-I recently joined a friendly and interesting networking meetup group in Dublin organised by Marcin Kilarski, Rodolfo Melogli and Amit Wadhwa.
-That specific meetup was about WordPress Search Engine Optimisation beyond Yoast plug-in.
+I recently joined a friendly and interesting networking meetup group in Dublin.
+It was organised by Marcin Kilarski, Rodolfo Melogli and Amit Wadhwa.
+They talked about WordPress Search Engine Optimisation beyond Yoast plug-in.

 The presentation was given by Peter Lawless, sales and marketing expert, coach, mentor, trainer, TV & Radio presenter and published author.
 He is also a business founder.

-It was followed by a Q & A by a panel of WordPress experts with:
+It was followed by a Q & A by a panel of WordPress Search Engine Optimisation experts with:

 - Amit Wadhwa (Founder, Lead developer at xava.ie)